Massage Therapy for Low Back Pain in Pregnancy

 The picture below illustrates the difference in the pain patterns of low back pain (A) vs posterior pelvic pain (B).

-Pregnancy pain areas
+pregnancy pain areas

 Our Pre- and Post-Natal Massage Therapists